pexip/os-python-tomli/README.md

 The file must be opened in binary mode (with the `"rb"` flag).
 Binary mode will enforce decoding the file as UTF-8 with universal newlines disabled, both of which are required to correctly parse TOML.
-Support for text file objects is deprecated for removal in the next major release.

 ### Handle invalid TOML<a name="handle-invalid-toml"></a>